Skip to main content

 • Grades are also a form of feedback, including the formative process grades given for Supporting Studies and the summative grades offered in the Principal Study.

-For practical reasons, summative written feedback on assessments may be returned to students either through the online student record, through moodle or by email.
-Final ratified grades do not appear on the online student record until after the relevant exam board.
+For practical reasons, summative written feedback on assessments may be returned to students either through Student Outcomes, through moodle or by email.
+Final ratified grades do not appear on Student Outcomes until after the relevant exam board.

 Assessment scale